theart42/securityacademy/README.md

 ./iOS contains some of the commandline iOS tools I found on the Internet, most of them only work on jailbroken devices ./Android contains some of the commandline Android tools I found on the Internet, most of them require a rooted device ./Docs contains URL lists and other tidbits

+All copyrights rest with the original authors and/or owners